 Yes, you must show documentation that your dependents meet the HISD plan guidelines.
 Employees and their dependents may lose or have their benefits eligibility suspended if they are found to have dependents on the plan who are not eligible.
 You only have to verify your dependents once.

-For more information about disabled dependent eligibility and status, contact Aetna customer service at 877-224-6857, available 8 a.m. to 6 p.m.
-Monday through Friday.
+For more information about disabled dependent eligibility and status, contact the HISD Benefits Office at 713-556-6655, available 8 a.m.-5 p.m. weekdays.

 You can participate in HISD’s benefits plans if you’re a regular part-time or full-time employee, as defined by HISD, and a contributing member of the Teachers Retirement System (TRS) or, if retired from TRS, you're rehired into a benefits-eligible position.
 To the extent you qualify as a full-time employee as defined under Section 4980H(c)(4) of the Internal Revenue Code, you will be treated as being in an eligible class for purposes of the benefits plan.